paulojean/secrets-history/README.md

     	start commit to search, ie: newest commit too look -path string
-    	path to a local git project
+    	path to a local git project -print-default-patterns
-  -to string
+    	print the file with the default credential patterns -to string
     	final commit to search, ie: oldest commit to look